zsteinkamp/zsteinkamp.github.io/_posts/2021-04-17-raspberry-pi-home-nas-timemachine.markdown

 ```
 sudo service avahi-daemon restart
 ```
+At this point, you should be able to see the Raspberry Pi from the Finder on Macs under Network, and in the Files app on iOS devices under Shared.

 ## Wrap Up
 After getting everything working, I buttoned up the hardware by attaching it to a piece of wood using velcro, mostly to avoid having the hard drives getting bumped or knocked off their shelf.
 I attached it to the Eero with an ethernet cable, which easily doubled the speed at which files could be transferred to/from it vs. over WiFi.
 Connecting the Macs in the house to it was a piece of cake, and it's fun to have an always-on Linux server in the house.